acrenwelge/Portfolio-Reference-Documents/index.md

 - Details about your personal life or friends or family (use common sense judgement here)
 - Don't try to be funny, witty, or use sarcasm (it may be interpreted as unprofessional)

 When writing, start with a rough draft but always review and revise it to make it better.
+Paragraphs should flow well, with smooth transitions.
 Let's look at a few example sentences and how they can be rewritten to be improved to be clearer, more concise, and direct:

 #### Example 1
+Poor:
-* Poor: *Since I have worked within a strict military setting, I have the ability to use disclipline and follow in accordance with strict deadlines*
+> Since I have worked within a strict military setting, I have the ability to use disclipline and follow in accordance with strict deadlines

+Better:
-* Better: *Because of my military background, I am a discplined goal-setter who can achieve under pressure and meet strict deadlines*
+> Because of my military background, I am a discplined goal-setter who can achieve under pressure and meet strict deadlines

 #### Example 2
+Poor:
-* Poor: *I have always had a very big interest in technology, and I am excited about the process of building full stack applications*
+> I have always had a very big interest in technology, and I am excited about the process of building full stack applications

+Better:
-* Better: *I have a passion for new technology, so I enjoy using industry-standard tools to create scalable and flexible solutions in an Agile environment*
+> I have a passion for new technology, so I enjoy using industry-standard tools to create scalable and flexible solutions in an Agile environment

 #### Example 3
+Poor:
-* Poor: *The frameworks with which I have experience are Spring and Angular for which I have developed different applications that help in easing the development process*
+> The frameworks with which I have experience are Spring and Angular for which I have developed different applications that help in easing the development process

+Better:
-* Better: *In my work, I've built apps using popular frameworks for Java and JavaScript, including Spring and Angular, respectively*
+> In my work, I've built apps using popular frameworks for Java and JavaScript, including Spring and Angular, respectively

 A final note on writing: as a developer, you may not think of yourself as a writer.
 You use GUIs and the command line and code to deliver business value - what does writing a portfolio have to do with that and why is it important?
 In reality, being a developer requires communicating in many ways, including writing.
 The code you write must be clear, concise, and understandable to others who you are working with.
 You have to follow the rules of the programming language you use.